IndrajeetPatil/groupedstats/cran-comments.md

 ## Comments

-  - I am getting one NOTE: "Days since last update: 4".
-  - This is a hotfix release to correct tests that will fail with the upcoming release of `dplyr 1.0.0`.
+  - This is a release to correct tests that fail with new release of `dplyr 1.0.0`.